spectrocloud/librarium/docs/docs-content/tutorials/cluster-deployment/pde/deploy-app.md

 scenario to build up your knowledge before deploying the multiple applications scenario.

 From Palette, you will deploy two Palette Virtual Clusters.
 Palette Virtual Clusters will be referred to as virtual clusters for the rest of the tutorial.
-Each virtual cluster will be hosted on a host cluster group managed by us, Spectro Cloud, called _beehive_.
-You can deploy up to two virtual clusters in the beehive group for free.
-Each scenario’s virtual cluster will sit on the beehive host cluster group.
+Each virtual cluster will be deployed onto your cluster group.
+Each scenario’s virtual cluster will reside on the workload clusters belonging to the cluster group.

 <br />